-Based on information received, confirmation of the significant emergency or dangerous situation shall be primarily conducted by the Campus Security Officers and Auxiliary Services department staff through physical investigation and as personal safety allows.
+Based on information received, confirmation of the significant emergency or dangerous situation shall be primarily conducted by the Campus Safety Officers and Auxiliary Services department staff through physical investigation and as personal safety allows.
 The information shall be relayed to the Emergency Management Team (EMT).
-The EMT is comprised of the Vice Chancellor for Administrative Services, Vice Chancellor for Academic Affairs, Dean for Arts and Sciences, Executive Assistant to the Chancellor and Department Chair for Culinary Arts.
+The EMT is comprised of the Vice Chancellor for Administrative Services and other members of the Kapi'olani Community College Administration.